UPPMAX/naiss_intro_python/docs/reflections/20251127/README.md

 Although I was quite stressed at the start, the day unfolded gently.
 The group of learners was a pleasure to work with!

+## 13:15

+At 13:00 there were zero learners, which I felt fine with.
+At 13:07, a learner showed